dmerejkowsky/blog/content/post/0075-advantures-in-ci-land.md

 export default App;
 ```

-# Adding some end-to-end test
+# Adding some end-to-end tests

 Let's use `pipenv` to create a virtualenv with what we need: